jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/resume-2018.md

 - Software Developer (December 2012 – May 2016)
 <br /> -- for web using .NET
 <br /> -- at [**Mynd Consulting**](http://www.myndconsulting.com/)
-<br /> -- Involved in maintaining desktop and web apps for insurance of [Common Census](http://www.commoncensus.com/)
+<br /> -- Involved in maintaining desktop and web apps of [Common Census] for insurance(http://www.commoncensus.com/)

 - Software Developer (October 2016 – Present)